schnador/geoguessr-lmao/README.md

 - **Tagging:** Add, edit, and filter custom tags for your liked maps.
 - **Filtering:** Easily filter maps by their tags - Default tags and custom tags.
+- **Searching:** Use the searchbar to find maps by their name, description, author and corresponding tags
 - **De-clutter:** You can now hide the barely useful default tags provided by geoguessr.
 More space for custom tags 😎
 - **Learnable Meta Integration:** Instantly see which maps are supported by [Learnable Meta](https://learnablemeta.com/).
 Regions are also tagged for you.